 a) Entry deadline 30 June 2020.
 By submitting your film to the Makers’ Film Festival, you acknowledge this condition of entry and waive your rights to withdraw your film from The Festival selection after this date.

-c) If selected, your film will be screened as part of the compiled Festival program, toured around Australia in 2020 from July-December, and possibly internationally in 2021.
+c) If selected, your film will be screened as part of the compiled Festival program, toured around Australia in 2020 from September onwards, and possibly internationally in 2021.
 (As reference: the tour will be similar to the tour of Real to Reel: The Craft Film Festival 2019 to metro and regional venues in most states and territories.)

 If selected for the festival we’d prefer if your film is not widely available on the internet until the conclusion of the Australian tour.